-At the end it is important to note that, since near-horizon zone is very particular region which one expects to have both quantum mechanics and general relativity there then investigating for quantum gravity in near-horizon is more helpful that in usual Hilbert space in curved space or weak gravity.
-Time problem in quantum mechanics and also in canonical quantization of general relativity are very controversial issues which, we think, near-horizon zone is very suitable place for investigating this problem.
+It is crucial to emphasize that the "zone" is a highly unique region where the coexistence of quantum mechanics and general relativity is anticipated.
+Therefore, the exploration of quantum gravity in the near-horizon region proves to be more advantageous compared to investigating it in Hilbert space within curved space or under weak gravity conditions.
+The challenges posed by the time problem in quantum mechanics and canonical quantization of general relativity are subjects of great controversy.
+However, we believe that the near-horizon region offers a valuable setting for investigating these issues and potentially uncovering valuable insights into the nature of quantum gravity.